- About Us

 THE APPLICATION PROCESS

-Individual students who do NOT have a Campus Liaison may submit their completed application (Sections I, II, and III), via their department chair.
+Completed applications are accepted only with the College’s Campus Liaison verification.
+For a complete list of Liaisons, see www.nysscpa.org/liaisons.htm.
+Students who do NOT have a Campus Liaison may submit their completed application via their department chair.

 2013 - 2014 FAE Scholarship Winners